facebook/lexical/docs/testing.md

 # Testing

-Outline relies on tests to ensure that changes don't break anything, using a mix of unit and end-to-end tests.
+Lexical relies on tests to ensure that changes don't break anything, using a mix of unit and end-to-end tests.

 ## Unit tests

-We use Jest to run unit tests in core (`outline` package).
+We use Jest to run unit tests in core (`lexical` package).
 The goal is to have a well tested API, enabling us to add or modify features without breaking it.

 To run the tests use: